mark-baole/AirBnB-Los-Angeles/README.md

 The data source can be found [here](http://insideairbnb.com/get-the-data.html).

 ## Results
-I am writing my result on medium.
-Links to be updated.
+My result could be found [here](https://medium.com/@leducbao1992/a-quick-look-at-los-angeles-airbnb-data-8937f62dd34) on medium.

 [^1]: To be completed